hapax/hapax.github.io/assets/chuzenji.md

 Nikko"), and even in this ambiguity, seems defined by its proximity to other things than by any properties of its own.
-It spans a loose chevron between two waterfalls and the eponymous temple, encrusting the lake with tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, all in various states of disrepair.
+It spans a loose chevron between two waterfalls and the eponymous temple, dotting the lakeside with tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, all in various states of disrepair.
-It is a town washed up on the shore, a residue of better times.
+It is a town washed up on the shore, a residue of better times, presumably the 80s economic boom and the liquidity it freed up for domestic tourism.
+In a sense, visiting the lake is a particularly vivid lesson

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />